-- Parametric Petri Nets are an expressive but undecidable model; - There are interesting and still expressive decidable subclasses; - For those subclasses, parametric coverability is EXPSPACE-complete (no upper bound for U - cov for input weights) - The problem of synthesis is still open.
+- Parametric Petri Nets are an expressive but undecidable model; - There are interesting and still expressive decidable subclasses; - For those subclasses, parametric coverability is EXPSPACE-complete; - We still need efficient (possibly approximate) synthesis algorithms.

-- Parametric Petri Nets are an expressive but undecidable model; - There are interesting and still expressive decidable subclasses; - For those subclasses, parametric coverability is EXPSPACE-complete (no upper bound for U cov for input weights) - The problem of synthesis is still open.
+- Parametric Petri Nets are an expressive but undecidable model; - There are interesting and still expressive decidable subclasses; - For those subclasses, parametric coverability is EXPSPACE-complete; - We still need efficient (possibly approximate) synthesis algorithms.